namtoki/English/pattern/future_of_food.md

 > `And` I think demystification should be very simple.
 > Tasting the product, magical experience.
 > Touring the place where it's made in clean production facilities, where you can just go around and walk around and say, "Hey, here's animal cell growing."

+---

+## Jonkung

+> So when it comes, like, third-culture cooking or being a person of third culture is, actually you have the exact lived experience, is having growing up with a predominant culture in your household, but your household just happens to be in a completely different culture altogether.